 As mentioned above, if someone does opt-out and unsubscribe, make sure they are removed from your list.
 If you are using a CRM system, you can do this automatically.

 4. Be open and transparent about who you are

 Don’t be tempted to change the information in your ‘from’ or ‘reply to’ fields.
 Make sure they are accurate, from a real person, and not misleading.
 Additionally, include your business information in your signature, so there is proof you are a legitimate business with a physical address and website.

 The main difference between spam and cold emails

 A good cold email should be personalised and relevant.
 Perfecting the art of cold emails takes trial and error, but typically provides clear value, uses friendly language, and demonstrates an understanding of the prospects’ business needs.

-On the other hand, email spam is generic, impersonal and often automated.
+On the other hand, email spam is generic, impersonal, and often automated.
 It appears to spam filters as sent from a non-human.
-It’s also often sent on mass to contacts who haven’t been researched properly beforehand.
-It also often includes clickbaity subject lines.
+It’s also typically sent on mass to contacts who haven’t been researched properly beforehand.
+Furthermore, it also typically includes clickbaity subject lines.

 Perfecting cold emails is a valuable weapon for any salesperson.
 Just make sure you follow this guidance to ensure you are sending complicit emails and avoiding ending up in spam folders or, worse, facing legal complaints.